2022–23 Buffalo Bulls men's basketball team

 The 2022–23 Buffalo Bulls men's basketball team represented the University at Buffalo in the 2022–23 NCAA Division I men's basketball season.
 The Bulls, led by fourth-year head coach Jim Whitesell, played their home games at Alumni Arena in Amherst, New York as members of the Mid-American Conference.
-As the sixth seed in the MAC tournament they lost to Akron in the first round to finish the season 15–17 and 9–9 in the MAC.
-A few days late on March 11, 2023, after four seasons and a 70–49 record, Whitesell was fired as the Buffalo head coach.
+They finished the season 15–17, 9–9 in MAC play to finish in a tie for sixth place.
+As the No. 6 seed in the MAC tournament they lost to Akron in the quarterfinals.

+On March 11, 2023, the school fired head coach Jim Whitesell.
+On March 30, the school named longtime Villanova assistant coach George Halcovage the team's new head coach.

 Previous season

 The Bulls finished the 2021–22 season 19–11 and 13–6 in MAC play to finish in fifth place.
 They lost to Akron in the first round of the MAC tournament.